the1lab/1lab/src/Cat/Diagram/Colimit/Base.lagda.md

 [coequalisers]: Cat.Diagram.Coequaliser.html
 [initial objects]: Cat.Diagram.Initial.html

-It would be convienent to be able to talk about _all_ of these situations at once, as opposed to on a case-by-case basis.
+It would be convenient to be able to talk about _all_ of these situations at once, as opposed to on a case-by-case basis.
 To do this, we need to introduce a bit of categorical machinery: the Cocone.